jfang2121/DCS211-IPO-Final-Project/README.md

 - Data: ipo_raw.xlsx (for global IPO data)
 - Open the R files in RStudio; execute the code: the files will generate the respective visualizations

-*Notes: You will need to change the existing file path to the local path your data file is in.*
+*Notes: You will need to change the file path(s) in the program to the local path your data file is in.*

 #### S&P 500 (industry) returns scraping & visualization
 - Program(s): spx.py
 - Data: no file needed
 - Open the Python file in an interpreter; execute the code: it will scrape all the S&P stock indices' monthly returns, write them into a CSV file, and create a time series plot for all of them.

-*Notes: You will need to change the existing file path to the local path you want the CSV file to be written into.*
+*Notes: You will need to change the file path(s) in the program to the local path you want the CSV file to be written into.*

 #### Regressions
 - Program(s)::